doubleZ0108/Panorama-Stitching/Panorama-Stitching-on-Mobile/doc/paper_reading.md

   1. error surface $e = (I_c^o-S_c^o)^2$  (c)
   2. (d)<img src="paper_reading.assets/image-20200704101327718.png" alt="image-20200704101327718" style="zoom:50%;" />
   3. (e) all possible paths
-  4. (f) The optimal path $m_c$ can be obtained by tracing back the paths with a minimal cost from bottom to top.
+  4. (f) The optimal path $m_c$ can be obtained by tracking back the paths with a minimal cost from bottom to top.

 - color correction improve quality of optimal seam finding and image labeling